-- Students entering the college and transfer students planning a major or minor in art are required to declare their intention upon entering the program with course selections to be made in consultation with a major adviser. - Participation in an exhibition of works during the senior year is a requirement for graduation.
-The Department of Art reserves the right to retain any student art work and reproductions or slides of work for its permanent collection.
+- Students entering the college at the upper division level will be evaluated, through portfolio, prior to placement in courses. - 2.
+All art majors are required, during their senior year, to submit a representative portfolio of their art work to the faculty which will judge the work, on a qualitative basis, for evidence of personal, conceptual, and aesthetic concerns.
+Participation in an exhibition of works chosen from the portfolio is a requirement for graduation as a major in art.
+The Department of Art reserves the right to retain any student art work and/or slides of work for its permanent collection.